About Your New Companion

 If you want to give your axolotl a tank mate of any kind, consult a specialist or contact the Axolotl Planet team for guidance.

-Adult axolotls should be fed once every 2-3 days.
-Younger axolotls (less than 3 inches) should be fed once daily.
+Adult axolotls should be fed once every 2-3 days, as much as they are willing to eat per feeding.
+Younger axolotls (less than 8 inches) should be fed once daily as much as they are willing to eat per feeding.

 - Frozen & Thawed Feeder Fish (Silversides)